Syedzaheerabbas/Walmart---Confidence-Interval-and-CLT/README.md

 ## PDF Report

-A detailed analysis report is available in the following PDF file: [View Report]_(walmart project.pdf).
+A detailed analysis report is available in the following PDF file: [View Report](walmart project.pdf).

 ## Jupyter Notebook

-The Python code and analysis are available in the following Jupyter Notebook: [View Notebook](walmart (2).ipynb).
+The Python code and analysis are available in the following Jupyter Notebook: [View Notebook](walmart.ipynb).